sportal-io/unified2/README.md

 ## Is it fast?
 This is javascript after all.

-Pretty fast!
-IO is async too, so by parallelizing parsers you can increase performance.
+In tests, parsing happens at about ~7000k/events per second.
+Obviously, this slows down as you add processing and IO.

 Here's reading ~4.6 MB and writing parsed objects (~34MB) to stdout.
 ```
 unified2 (master*) $ time node tests/test.js > /tmp/test.js.output                                                                                                                                                                ~/src/unified2
-node tests/test.js > /tmp/test.js  12.16s user 0.84s system 103% cpu 12.621 total
+node tests/test.js > /tmp/test  11.67s user 0.38s system 100% cpu 11.977 total
 ```
 ## Missing?

 Right now, this is just a bare bones parser.
 E.g., the pcaps and extra data are not correlated with the ids event messages.
 This is intentional.

-I'll be releasing a nice utility that does this, plus all of the fancy stuff like monitor directories with blob support with output plugins similar to Barnyard2 in the very near future.
+Please refer to Pigsty (https://github.com/threatstack/pigsty) for a more complete unified2 parser and plugin framework for handling the output.

 ## Bug Reporting